bowman-lab/enspara/docs/source/clustering.rst

 In :code:`enspara`, this functionality is availiable at three levels of detail.

-1. Apps.
+1. :ref:`Apps <clustering-app>`.
 Clustering code is availiable in a command-line application that is capable of handling much of the bookkeeping necessary for more complex clustering operations.

-2. Objects.
+2. :ref:`Objects <clustering-object>`.
 Clustering code is wrapped into sklearn-style objects that offer simple API access to clustering algorithms and their parameters.

 3. Functions.
 Clustering code is ultimately implemented as functions, which offer the highest degree of control over the function's behavior, but also